Bézout's theorem: Two lines

 The equation of a line in a Euclidean plane is linear, that is, it equates a polynomial of degree one to zero.
 So, the Bézout bound for two lines is 1, meaning that two lines either intersect at a single point, or do not intersect.
 In the latter case, the lines are parallel and meet at a point at infinity.

 One can verify this with equations.
 The equation of a first line can be written in slope-intercept form $y=sx+m$ or, in projective coordinates $y=sx+mt$ (if the line is vertical, one may exchange x and y).
 If the equation of a second line is (in projective coordinates) $ax+by+ct=0,$ by substituting $sx+mt$ for y in it, one gets $(a+bs)x + (c+bm)t=0.$ If $a+bs\ne 0,$ one gets the x-coordinate of the intersection point by solving the latter equation in x and putting t = 1.

-If $a+bs= 0,$ that is $s=-a/b,$ the two line are parallel as having the same slope.
+If $a+bs= 0,$ that is $s=-a/b,$ the two lines are parallel as having the same slope.
 If $m\ne -c/b,$ they are distinct, and the substituted equation gives t = 0.
 This gives the point at infinity of projective coordinates (1, s, 0).

 A line and a curve

-As above, one may write the equation of the line in projective coordinates as $y=sx+mt.$ If curve is defined in projective coordinates by a homogeneous polynomial $p(x,y,t)$ of degree n, the substitution of y provides a homogeneous polynomial of degree n in x and t.
+As above, one may write the equation of the line in projective coordinates as $y=sx+mt.$ If the curve is defined in projective coordinates by a homogeneous polynomial $p(x,y,t)$ of degree n, the substitution of y provides a homogeneous polynomial of degree n in x and t.
 The fundamental theorem of algebra implies that it can be factored in linear factors.
 Each factor gives the ratio of the x and t coordinates of an intersection point, and the multiplicity of the factor is the multiplicity of the intersection point.

 If t is viewed as the coordinate of infinity, a factor equal to t represents an intersection point at infinity.

 If at least one partial derivative of the polynomial p is not zero at an intersection point, then the tangent of the curve at this point is defined (see Algebraic curve), and the intersection multiplicity is greater than one if and only if the line is tangent to the curve.
 If all partial derivatives are zero, the intersection point is a singular point, and the intersection multiplicity is at least two.